jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 It is advisable to always perform such local tests before registering an image with the HPC service, since debugging will be considerably harder once the image execution is hidden behind several further abstraction layers.
+See [HPC debugging and logs](./basics_hpc_logs.md) for details.

 ### Testing on an HPC cluster
 If you'd like to test an image directly on an HPC cluster, upload it to the